Police let most Capitol rioters walk away. But cellphone data and videos could now lead to more arrests.

 Arkansas man who posed in Pelosi’s office and West Virginia delegate-elect among those charged in Capitol breach

-And unlike with a typical bank robbery or shoplifting case, he said investigators don't have to rely on grainy or distant surveillance-camera footage.
-Instead, the events were captured in countless smartphone photos, video live-streams and location-tagged social media posts.
+And unlike with a typical bank robbery or shoplifting case, he said investigators don’t have to rely on grainy or distant surveillance-camera footage.
+Instead, the events were captured in countless smartphone photos, video live streams and location-tagged social media posts.

 But Evan Greer, deputy director of the digital rights advocacy group Fight for the Future, said she worried that the use of facial recognition in “this very unique scenario” might help lionize a technology that is routinely deployed by police and immigration agents to surveil people of color.